MicrosoftDocs/learn/learn-pr/azure/intro-to-kubernetes/includes/2-what-is-kubernetes.md

 Container orchestration is a concept that describes all the tasks you or a system performs to manage containers.
 A container orchestrator is a system that deploys and manages containerized applications.
 The orchestrator also dynamically responds to changes in the environment to increase or decrease the deployed instances of the managed application.

-In Kubernetes, these tasks include:

-- Deployment of containers

-- Self-heal of containers, for example, restarting containers that fail or replacing containers

-- Scale application container count up or down based on demand

-- Automated rolling updates and rollbacks of containers

-- Management of storage

-- Management of network traffic

-- Store and manage sensitive information such as usernames and passwords

-Keep in mind, all of the above aspects of Kubernetes requires configuration and a good understanding of the underlying technologies covered.
-For example, you need to understand concepts such as virtual networks, load balancers, reverse proxies, and so on to configure Kubernetes networking.

 ## What is a cloud-native application?

-A cloud-native application is an application designed and built to take advantage of services such as auto-scaling, rolling updates, self-healing, and so on.
-These are applications that run and is managed in an orchestration platform such as Kubernetes.
-A cloud-native application isn't limited to running in public or private cloud environments as they can also run in a hybrid cloud and on-premises data centers.
+A cloud-native application is an application designed and built to take advantage of services such as auto-scaling, rolling updates, self-healing, and the other tasks listed above.
+These are applications that run and are managed in an orchestration platform such as Kubernetes.
+A cloud-native application isn't limited to running in public or private cloud environments as it can also run in a hybrid cloud and on-premises data centers.

 ## What is a microservices application?